jubianchi/jsimple/README.md

 ```

 As you can see in the previous example, the factory function received one argument (`c`): this is the current jsimple instance.
-Jsimple will automatically pass itself as an argument of both factories and shared service factories.
+jsimple will automatically pass itself as an argument of both factories and shared service factories.

 #### Function services